 Test 4.2: ALF classification based on residual data (JVET-AC0173)

 In adaptive loop filter (ALF) process of ECM-7.0, a luma coding tree block (CTB) can reference a filter set in an adaptation parameter set.
 A Laplacian classifier or a band-based classifier is applied to each 2x2 reconstructed luma block in the CTB.
 In this proposal, a new classifier that applied to the residual samples is proposed.
 For each 2x2 luma block, the sum of absolute values of residual samples in a neighbouring window is calculated, and the class index is derived by quantizing the sum.
+Additionally, fixed filters will be retrained due to ECM-8.0 having fixed filter tap input which should be accommodated in the test.
+A combination with the pre-deblocking fixed filter of Test 4.1 will be investigated.